garrandall/popular-music-data/tracks/woo-hah---got-you-all-in-check-busta-rhymes.md

 Roll up on your ass like Hawaii 5-0
 Mad out with my dreads in my kango forget the Moet nigga just pass the Cisco
-Yo!!
+Yo!
 Take a trip down to Mexico
 Come back with that shit that might make you psycho Maximum frequencies through your stereo
 Sorry this is it but homeboy I got to go